X

-Japanese surnames are known for their wide varieties and origins.
-Many of them are derived from the name of places, geographic features, and occupations.
-Knowing their origin and history of them makes you feel more familiar with Japanese surnames/family names and your Japanese friends!
+Japanese surnames are known for their wide variety and origins.
+Many are derived from the names of places, geographic features, and occupations.
+Knowing their origin and history will make you more familiar with Japanese surnames/family names and your Japanese friends!

 Table of Contents